Jasleen-kaur19/Wine-Quality-Prediction-using-Spark-ML-and-Docker/README.md

 5)	Train the model on Spark cluster
 6)	Build Docker image for prediction
 7)	Push Docker image to Dockerhub
+8)	Pull Docker image from Dockerhub
-8)	Run the model prediction inside Docker container
+9)	Run the model prediction inside Docker container

 ## Step Implementation: